GoogleChrome/web.dev/src/site/content/en/blog/flexbox-gap/index.md

 ## CSS Gap

 {% Aside 'key-term' %}
 `gap` is the spacing *between children*.
 You may have heard of this type of spacing being called "gutters" or "alleys".
-It’s space only where the children box edges touch.
+It's space only where the children box edges touch.
 {% endAside %}

 `gap` is [flow relative](https://www.w3.org/TR/css-logical-1/#intro), meaning it changes dynamically based on the direction of content flow.
 For example, `gap` will automatically adjust for the different`writing-mode` or `direction` values that you set for your international users.
 This significantly eases the burden of spacing challenges for the component and CSS author. **Less code scaling further.**